ncatlab/nlab-content/pages/584.md

 where the main point, apart from the [[(∞,n)-category]] machinery in the background, is definition 2.2.9.

-The idea is to start with thinking of $n$-dimensional cobordisms as forming something like an [[n-fold category]] by simply saying that the collection of compositites of cobordisms is given by big cobordisms with markings on them, indicating where we think of them as being composed.
+The idea is to start with thinking of $n$-dimensional cobordisms as forming something like an [[n-fold category]] by simply saying that the collection of composites of cobordisms is given by big cobordisms with markings on them, indicating where we think of them as being composed.

 Let's first do this for composition in one direction, as in an ordinary 1-category of $n$-dimensional cobordisms.